GuruXdayal/SOC-Home-Lab/README.md

 - Develop and validate custom detection rules (Wazuh + Suricata).
 - Simulate attack scenarios and visualize detections via dashboards.
 - Integrate external intelligence and AI-assisted workflows.
+- Mapped attack techniques and behaviors to the MITRE ATT&CK framework.

 This project bridges the gap between **security theory and practical SOC operations**, showcasing real-world exposure and technical hands-on skills expected from a **SOC Level-1 Analyst**.